Southern Backtones: Formation and First Album

 Not much is recorded of the Southern Backtones’ early history until their first album, Los Tormentos De Amor, in 1998.
 David Taylor, Kevin Charles Patterson and Mykel Foster are cited as essential earlier contributors.
 Los Tormentos de Amor was recorded at SugarHill Recording Studios on 2” tape.

 Recording this album began a working relationship that would carry on throughout the band's career; Hank Schyma working with producer Dan Workman formed the central core that would determine the band's direction.
 Workman is credited not only as producer on the album, but with some vocals as well; he would later appear in some form or fashion on every consecutive album release to date.
 It was mastered by Rodney Meyers, who would also master the following record.

 The liner notes reference an inside joke: “All bridges burned by Mykel Foster,” a reference to the band’s early rockstar attitude and penchant for disruption.
 Their unruly behavior across a number of Texas and Louisiana venues allegedly led to instances where they regained entry to bars on the promise of “that guy’s not in the band anymore.”
 The offending member was apparently almost always in attendance at the time.
 The phase would continue until a conversation with Workman would later convince them that “that stuff only works when you’re famous.”
 The band would live to shake off their formerly rambunctious ways, but not before circulating word of an incident that happened while headlining a show in New Orleans.

-Levi's approached the band about using the song Fallen Angel, using it as a central point for their Levi's/Stage Stores promotional campaign.
+Levi's approached the band about using the song "Fallen Angel", using it as a central point for their Levi's/Stage Stores promotional campaign.
 It resulted in the Southern Backtones touring through 80 towns across Texas in the first ever stretch Hummer, playing on top of it in retailer parking lots.
 Footage from these shows ended up as the basis for a Levi’s commercial, effectively releasing 100,000 copies of the album into distribution along the way.

 Second Album

-The second album, The Formula, was completed and pressed in 2002 (Dan Workman again produced and appeared on it).
+The band's second album, The Formula, was completed and pressed in 2002 (Dan Workman again produced and appeared on it).
 It is now considered by the band to be an unsatisfying experience and never released, despite some positive reviews.
 Only three tracks from the session would be later be made available as "Unreleased Studio Tracks".